This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Wander Quattro Canti

 This Baroque plaza, officially called Piazza Vigliena, is where the Palermo streets of Via Maqueda and Via Vittorio Emanuele intersect.
-It has eight sides – four are the streets, and the other four are the magnificent curved Baroque facades, complete with fountains which embrace the plaza.
+It has eight sides – four are the streets, and the other four are the magnificent curved Baroque facades, complete with fountains that embrace the plaza.
 This is the perfect place for endless cups of espresso as you watch Palermo come to life.

 TOP TIP: Literally on the corner of Quatti Canti and Via Vittorio Emanuele is the beautifully frescoed Sicilian Baroque Catholic Church of Saint Joseph of the Theatine Fathers or Chiesa di San Giuseppe dei Padri Teatini.
 We preferred it to the cathedral, and it’s free to enter.